What is the CBI difference?

 A Difference in How We Deliver Training

 Only seeing options for weekend workshops to complete your training?
 We believe there is a better way to train!
 All the best research tells us that real learning takes place over time, in a supportive environment, with ongoing guidance from mentors.
 You’ll receive course materials that look at communication, physiology, establishing and growing a business, as well as the specific hands-on skills.
 In total, 136 contact hours just in the course manuals and activities alone for the doula course.
 Added to this will be the practical experience you’ll gain as you work through your certification requirements.
 Being able to complete your course online means you have no additional costs, no need to travel, no limitations on when or where you can study, no time limits, and the time to be able to really absorb what you are learning.

 A Difference in Our Perspective

 We are truly an international organization.
 Our registered office is in Singapore – an international hub of the highest quality healthcare and technology.
 Our administrative team is in the United States, Australia, Canada, and New Zealand.
 Our trainers live all over the world.
-Our students and graduates come from 128 different countries.
+Our students and graduates come from 135 different countries.
 The course materials you will study look at birth, parenting, and lactation from an international perspective.
 We explore culture and how it affects the way we work and the experiences of our clients.
 We examine disparities for marginalized groups and explore the systemic structures that allow these to happen.
 We share ideas in our very active social media groups that enable all students to learn about different beliefs, values, and practices.
-We present research that come from a wide variety of countries to provide abroad range of perspectives.
+We present research that come from a wide variety of countries to provide a broad range of perspectives.